SCAlabUnical/BigDataAnalysisExamples/ChurnPredictionSystemSpark/README.md

 calls, etc.), along with a churn label specifying whether a customer has cancelled the subscription.
 Overall, a generic tuple in the dataset is composed of 20 features.
 Once connected to the master node of the Spark cluster via the spark session, data is retrieved from a batch file and uploaded into a RDD, as shown by the Scala code.
-The objects representing the dierent users are defined by parsing the
+The objects representing the different users are defined by parsing the RDD.
-RDD.
 Then, data is cached for performance purposes.

-Afterwards, data is processed to be properly used by the machine learning algo- rithm.
+Afterwards, data is processed to be properly used by the machine learning algorithm.
 A tuple is converted to a LabeledPoint, which represents the features (as a local dense vector) and the label of a data point.
 Categorical features are encoded as numerical to be standardized by removing the mean and scaling to unit variance.
 The numericalFeature function exploits a map to assign a numerical value (1:0 or 0:0) to categorical features.